rust-lang/rfcs/text/0000-if-not-let.md

 types like `Option`.
 However, an if-let expression can only create bindings within its body, which can force rightward drift and excessive nesting.

+let-else statements move the “failure” case into the body, while allowing the “success” case to continue without additional nesting.

 ## Example

 For example, this code written with current Rust syntax: